This article contains affiliate links. We may earn a small commission if you purchase via these links.

-The differences are obvious – a standalone thermal is used alone on a weapon system.
-A clip-on may or may not support standalone use, but it’s designed to be used in front of your daytime scope to provide thermal imaging.
+A standalone thermal is used alone on a firearm.
+A clip-on may or may not support standalone use as it’s designed to be used in front of your daytime scope to provide thermal imaging.

-The downside with buying a standalone thermal rifle scope is that it needs its own weapon, or the daytime scope must be dismounted.
+The downside with buying a standalone thermal rifle scope is that it needs its own rifle, or the daytime scope must be removed.

-A clip-on is perfect for moving between weapon systems and working in tandem with the daytime scope, but often the image quality may suffer as it must travel through several glass lenses before it reaches your eye.
-But the latest offerings prove to be worthwhile without image degradation.
+A clip-on is perfect for moving between rifles with different day scopes.
+But the image quality may suffer as it must travel through several glass lenses before it reaches your eye.
+However, the latest offerings prove to be worthwhile without image degradation.

-If you’re only occasionally hunting coyotes, a clip-on may be a better option to reduce dismount and remounting of day scopes.
-If Winter has come and you plan to be out and about quite often, a dedicated thermal scope could be a justified investment.
+If you’re only occasionally hunting coyotes, a clip-on should be considered to reduce dismount and remounting of day scopes.
+If Winter has come and you plan to be out and about quite often, a dedicated thermal scope may be the better option.